nokome/git-cheatsheet/README.md

+# git-cheatsheet

-# git-cheatsheet : a personal cheatsheet for Git
+A personal cheatsheet for Git

 ## Installation